-"My years at Vanderbilt gave me the opportunity to work with lymphatic dysfunctions and to treat a wide variety of lymphedemas associated with medical conditions.
+"My years at Vanderbilt have given me the opportunity to work with chronic pain and lymphatic dysfunctions and to treat a wide variety of lymphedemas associated with medical conditions.
 This background informs my work.
-As a breast cancer survivor managing lymphedema myself, I have a personal understanding and experience of the condition.
+As a breast cancer survivor managing pain and lymphedema myself, I have a personal understanding and experience of the condition.
 In my work toward healing my own body, I have extensively studied the modern science regarding lymphedema.
 Through this, I have discovered profound benefits to my health and wellness; I'd love to share this with you."

 Adie MacKenzie is a Licensed Massage Therapist specializing in Lymphatic Massage & Lymphedema Management (CDT) and bodywork for chronic pain and voice dysfunction.